Kettlebell Romanian Deadlift

 Breathing

-Inhale while hinging and lowering the weight; exhale forcefully as you drive your hips forward to stand.
-Brace your core throughout the movement.
+Inhale as you hinge and lower the kettlebell, exhale as you drive hips forward to stand.

 Tempo